geanders/csu_msmb/content/authors/mike-lyons/_index.md

 - Faculty
 ---

 Mike Lyons is an assistant professor at Colorado State University.
-He works on pre-clinical and clinical drug development for the treatment of tuberculosis.
-His focus is the development and application of mathematical and computational tools for clinical trials.
+He works on the development and application of mathematical and computational tools for tuberculosis clinical trials.
 This work involves both conventional pharmacokinetic/pharmacodynamic modeling and simulation as well as physiological modeling and the use of engineering-based approaches to design optimized combination drug regimens.